Porsche 911 Air-Cooled vs Water-Cooled — Why It Matters to Buyers

 The Value Gap — Why Air-Cooled Commands a Premium

-As of 2024, a clean, well-maintained 1995–1998 993 Carrera coupe in good condition sells for somewhere between $85,000 and $130,000 depending on mileage, color, service history, and whether the seller watches too much Bring a Trailer.
+As of 2024, a clean, well-maintained 1995–1998 993 Carrera coupe in good condition sells for somewhere between $85,000 and $130,000 — depending on mileage, color, service history, and whether the seller watches too much Bring a Trailer.
 A 993 Carrera S — the wider-body variant — starts around $120,000 and climbs from there.
 A 993 Turbo?
 Budget $200,000 to $300,000 for a legitimate example.
 More for the right color combination.

 A comparable 1999–2004 996 Carrera coupe in similar condition costs $25,000 to $45,000.
-A 996 Turbo — which is a genuinely fast and capable car — runs $60,000 to $90,000.
+A 996 Turbo — genuinely fast, genuinely capable — runs $60,000 to $90,000.
 The gap is enormous.
+I paid $38,000 for my 993 back in 2013.
+That number haunts me now in the best possible way.

 Running Costs